Existence and uniqueness results for a mean-field game of optimal investment: The deterministic model

 Finally, we get the following result, which establishes existence and uniqueness of an equilibrium also for the deterministic mean-field game.
-We omit its proof, since it follows the same lines of the proofs of {Theorems}~\ref{prop:MF_exist_uniq_finite} and~\ref{prop:MF_exist_uniq_infinite}, except for minor adaptations.
+We omit its proof, since it follows the same lines of the proofs of Theorems~\ref{prop:MF_exist_uniq_finite} and~\ref{prop:MF_exist_uniq_infinite}.